-Schedule of TMDL Attainment, Data Review, and Revision: The estimated timeframe to achieve the TMDL required load reductions and meet the numeric target is 65 years.
-The estimate considers the temporal disparities between pollutant release, sediment and nutrient delivery, and the time needed for the target indicators to respond to decreased source loading.
-Funding constraints may affect the pace of certain implementation actions.
+Schedule of TMDL Attainment, Data Review, and Revision: The estimated timeframe to achieve the TMDL required load reductions and meet the numeric target and is 65 years.
 The Lake Clarity Model showed that basin-wide loads of fine sediment particles, nitrogen, and phosphorus must be reduced by 65 percent, 10 percent, and 35 percent, respectively, to attain the numeric target of 97.4 feet average annual Secchi depth.
 Since the greatest reductions must occur in fine sediment particle loads, an implementation plan that achieves, on average over the entire implementation plan time frame, a one percent load reduction of fine sediment particles per year is reasonable.
-Though the first 20-year implementation phase is expected to achieve roughly one-half of the needed 65 percent total load reduction in fine sediment particle load, this load reduction would only improve the transparency by about ten feet, which is about one-third of the progress to the numeric target.
+Though the first 20-year implementation phase is expected to achieve roughly one-half of the needed 65 percent total load reduction in fine sediment particle load, this load reduction would only improve the transparency by about ten feet, which is about onethird of the progress to the numeric target.
 Each successive 20-year implementation phase is expected to achieve roughly ten more feet of transparency improvement towards the numeric target, adding up to about 65 years for complete implementation to achieve the numeric target.
-The 65-year schedule also assumes that the rate of achieving load reductions is expected to decrease over time after the first 20year phase as load reduction opportunities become increasingly scarce and likely more difficult to attain.
+The 65-year schedule also assumes that the rate of achieving load reductions is expected to decrease over time after the first 20-year phase as load reduction opportunities become increasingly scarce and likely more difficult to attain.

 The TMDL attainment estimate considers the temporal disparities between pollutant release, sediment and nutrient delivery, and the time needed for the target indicators to respond to decreased source loading.
 Funding constraints may affect the pace of certain implementation actions.
 The Regional Board expects all implementing agencies to pursue both self-funded and external funding sources.
-Should funding and implementation constraints impact the ability to meet load reduction milestones the Regional Board may consider amending the implementation and load reduction schedules.
+Should funding and implementation constraints impact the ability to meet load reduction milestones the Regional Board will consider amending the implementation and load reduction schedules.

 Progress toward meeting the targets will be evaluated by the Regional Board in periodic milestone reports.
-Research will guide future program adjustments, if necessary.
-The implementation schedule for the Lake Tahoe TMDL to make needed changes in urban stormwater policy and implementation actions is shown in Table 5.18-58.
+The implementation schedule for the Lake Tahoe TMDL to make needed changes in urban stormwater policy and implementation actions is shown in Table 5.18-8.